-Your college will not be able to approve extended testing time for professional exams or entrance exams, such as the LSAT, GRE or MCAT, so make sure you allow yourself plenty of time to apply for accommodations with each testing organization.
+Your college will not be able to approve extended testing time for professional exams or entrance exams, such as the LSAT, GRE, or MCAT, so make sure you allow yourself plenty of time to apply for accommodations with each testing organization.

 Need help getting an assessment?

 As mentioned earlier, we offer the first and only certified ADHD assessments completely online that can help get you the proof of diagnosis you might need for getting extended testing time.
-Our online ADHD assessment platform allows patients to be evaluated by one of our licensed psychologists from the comfort of your home with instant access and no referrals.
+Our online ADHD assessment platform allows patients to be evaluated by one of our doctorate-level psychologists from the comfort of your home with instant access and no referrals.